uwiger/gproc/doc/gproc.md

 Sets the value of the registeration entry given by Key

 Key is assumed to exist and belong to the calling process.
-If it doesn't, this function will exit.

-Value can be any term, unless the object is a counter, in which case it must be an integer.<a name="start_link-0"></a>
+If it doesn't, this function will exit.Value can be any term, unless the object is a counter, in which case it must be an integer.<a name="start_link-0"></a>

 ###start_link/0##